West Loop: Chicago's hottest foodie 'hood

 In the past eight or nine years, the area west of the Kennedy Expressway has seen a who's who of Chicago chefs open new spots along Randolph Street's Restaurant Row and on streets a few blocks to the north and south.

-Sarah Grueneberg, the James Beard Foundation's newly minted Best Chef of the Great Lakes, fits right into this neighborhood with a very high concentration of very good eating.
+Sarah Grueneberg, the James Beard Foundation's 2017 Best Chef of the Great Lakes, fits right into this neighborhood with a very high concentration of very good eating.

 "It's a neighborhood that has a lot of roots and history and is also now kind of being reborn into the new restaurant epicenter of Chicago," said Grueneberg.